 Also tell your practitioner if you currently or have previously dealt with addictions.
 Some of these medications can be addictive.

-Exposure therapy endeavors to change how you respond to the specific item or circumstances that cause your fear response.
+Exposure treatment endeavors to change how you respond to the specific item or circumstances that cause your fear response.
 You are slowly exposed to your specific phobia on repeated occasions.

 You explore your thoughts, feelings, and physical responses.
-Your therapist stays with you during these experiences.
+Your psychologist stays with you during these experiences.
 They help you learn effective coping skills.

 For example, you may start by only thinking about an elevator.
 Then you can look at pictures of elevators and go near an elevator.